Copyright 2019 Howard Gardner

-Later ideas focused on a more biomechanical look, with a not entirely harmoneous-looking union of metallic and fleshy parts.
+Later ideas focused on a more biomechanical look, with a not entirely harmonious-looking union of metallic and fleshy parts.
 I liked the idea of it having squid-like tentacles which it could use to interact with the cityscape beneath.
-I also liked using a red colouring because there are no natually occurring or man-made flying objects with this colour and it makes the ship look more unsettling; together with its mottled surface it almost becomes like a collossal hunk of raw meat floating in the sky.
+I also liked using a red colouring because there are no naturally occurring or man-made flying objects with this colour and it makes the ship look more unsettling; together with its mottled surface it almost becomes like a colossal hunk of raw meat floating in the sky.

 The alleyway scene was not essential to the story being told but I felt it was important for building the world and (after I changed the film's ending) for explaining the protagonist's anger.
 Inspired by films such as John Carpenter's The Thing, I envisioned a grotesque and spectacular transformation all within one shot.

 I knew that a practical effect would be the ideal way of achieving this but I had no budget for one so complex - and in any case I have my own CGI business to promote, so I took a ready-made humanoid mesh and constructed a detailed character model designed to split its head in half like a clam shell.

 The second version of the alien ships was based around a 3D fractal shape generated with Mandelbulb 3D.
 I decided this was the best way to ensure a believable-looking organic appearance.
 I then used the program's voxel stack feature to convert it into an OBJ file I could import into Maya.